Crypt0Nyt/Data-Structures-and-Algorithm/README.md

 # Warm-up
 Some selected questions for practice...

-P01-Write a C program to print day of week name using switch case.
+P01 - Write a C program to print day of week name using switch case.